badgineer/MP2-ESC/docs/HIGHER_AMP_ASSEMBLY.md

 <img src="../gh_assets/HIGH_AMP_ASSEMBLY03.png" title="dont do this">

 ## Department of overkill
 This is an example of using laser cut copper to add copper bus bars that solder directly to wires.
 Soldering was done in an oven.
 One big downside to this method is

 <img src="../gh_assets/HIGH_AMP_ASSEMBLY04.png" title="laser cut busbars">

 Messing with heat sinks sucks as much as all the other assembly.
 In this case laser cut aluminium was used, and then threaded to receive the heatsink bolts and "High-Strength High-Temperature PEEK" bolts were used for attaching to heatsink plate.
 PEEK is type of plastic and reliable in harsh environments up to 260° C. The blue stuff is 3M thermal pad (Mfr# 5583S-10).
+Normal human beings use kaptan tape and M3 insulation grommets.

 <img src="../gh_assets/HIGH_AMP_ASSEMBLY05.png" title="laser cut heatsinks">